jasonjcwu/svelte-cli/packages/@svel/cli-plugin-babel/README.md

 # @svel/cli-plugin-babel

-> babel plugin for vue-cli
+> babel plugin for svelte-cli

 ## Configuration

-Uses Babel 7 + `babel-loader` + [@svel/babel-preset-app](https://github.com/vuejs/vue-cli/tree/dev/packages/%40vue/babel-preset-app) by default, but can be configured via `babel.config.js` to use any other Babel presets or plugins.
+Uses Babel 7 + `babel-loader` + [@svel/babel-preset-app](https://github.com/vuejs/svelte-cli/tree/dev/packages/%40vue/babel-preset-app) by default, but can be configured via `babel.config.js` to use any other Babel presets or plugins.

 By default, `babel-loader` excludes files inside `node_modules` dependencies.
 If you wish to explicitly transpile a dependency module, you will need to add it to the `transpileDependencies` option in `svelte.config.js`: